 A limited number of scholarships are available for Center for Career Development programs.
 Priority will be given to Monmouth County residents and Brookdale credit students and alumni.
-Books, materials, physical exams, test fees, background check fee, uniforms, and other fees may not be included.
+Books, materials, physical exams, test fees, background check fees, uniforms, and other fees may not be included.
 Payment plans are available for remaining balances.
 Scholarship award is based on course availability.

 - June 15 – August 24

 These scholarships are made possible through generous donations from the Women’s Exchange of Monmouth County and the late Roy E. Gordon.